 An easily navigable wreck that divers can see in its entirety during one dive, “T-Bolt” sits upright and is accessed by following a line from the surface to a submerged mooring ball attached to the ship’s bow where a giant cable spool is positioned making a memorable spot for photo ops.

 The top of the observation deck is approximately 75 feet beneath the surface.
 Its superstructure is coated with colorful sponges, corals and hydroids.
 Large angelfish patrol its decks and barracuda stand watch in the wheelhouse, an easy and intriguing swim-through.

 The aft end of the wreck, at nearly 120 feet, has been cut away to expose the engine room, where a few goliath groupers often hang around.
 The occasional reef shark can be spotted near the rudder and propellers, left on the ship to complement the stern section of the hull to appeal to divers.

-Thunderbolt is part of the Florida Keys Wreck Trek, a program that rewards advanced- and wreck-certified divers with a unique collage print of Florida Keys shipwrecks after they log dives on nine submerged vessels.
+Thunderbolt is part of the Florida Keys Wreck Trek, a program that provides advanced- and wreck-certified divers with a special dive log book to preserve their experiences diving on the nine submerged vessels.